AgentXLP/coopdx-mods/conventions.md

 * **BassAudio:** `SOUND_CUSTOM_*` or `STREAM_*` depending on whether or not you're loading a stream.

 ### Files:
 Prefix actors, behaviors and textures with your mod codename.
 This is so other mods with files of the same name don't get the game confused, it's also just good practice.
-Levels and sounds do not need to adhere to this naming convention because other mods can't access them anyway.
+Sounds do not need to adhere to this naming convention because other mods can't access them anyway.
+I am in the process of looking into how custom level registration works and if levels should also be prefixed with the codename because I'm not entirely sure.

 Examples:
 * **Actor Example:** `uw_skybox_geo.bin`